 Overall, the results did not suggest a significant difference in growth rate of Mountain Whitefish before and after the flow regime change.
-In 2018, the predicted maximum growth of 125 mm/yr was much greater than all previous years (34 to 80 mm).
+The predicted maximum growth rate during early life history was similar in years before and after the flow regime change (34-79 mm/hr), with the exception of 2018, when the predicted maximum growth rate was much higher than normal (122 mm/yr).
 For a Mountain Whitefish of ~180 mm in fork length, the observed growth was approximately 30 to 40 mm in 2018 compared to 15 to 30 mm in other years (data not shown).
 Reasons for very high growth rates in 2018 are unknown, as body condition of Mountain Whitefish and growth or body condition of other species were not anomalously high in 2018.